-When we look from the 17th century and what is now modern Ukraine, this land was under the reign of Poland, while another part around the Black Sea was the Russian empire.
+When we look at the 17th century and what is now modern Ukraine, this land was under the reign of Poland, while another part around the Black Sea was the Russian Empire.
 A small part was what is now Moldavia, and another small part was what is Romania.

 Let’s not dwell too much on all the invasions.
 However, what is meaningful to mention is the influence of Byzantium when bringing Christianity.

 What is consequential is that many ethnicities have influenced the culture and, thus, the music of Ukraine.
 We find East Slavic, Jewish, European, Polish, and Soviet influences.

 Classical music history in Russia and Ukraine is very young compared to the rest of Europe.
 Music started only to bear any significance in the 19th century.
 Before that, classical music was only something available to the aristocrats.